 What does this have to do with the idea of rock bottom?
 Some people criticize the philosophy that an addict has to hit “rock bottom”before they are willing to seek help.
 Not everyone has to reach the despicable, disgraceful point of despair so often described.
 However, they do have to reach a point of consequence.
 At some point, the consequence of using more drugs and alcohol has to outweigh the non-consequence of using drugs and alcohol.
 Without any consequence, without any reason to shock the brain so greatly into not continuing to use, it’s likely an addict will.

 Addiction is not black and white.
 Treatment for addiction shouldn’t be either.
-Aurora Recovery Center provides a spectrum of treatment options to create an individualized program of care to meet each client’s need.
+Aurora Recovery Center provides a spectrum of treatment options to create an individualized program of care to meet each member’s need.
 Let us light the path to lifelong recovery.
 For more information, call 844-515-STOP.